-New Jersey Farm Bureau supports exploring the development of greater access for WIC and SFMNP participants including making electronic reading devices available to more local area growers for food stamps.
+New Jersey Farm Bureau supports exploring the development of greater access for WIC and SFMNP participants including making electronic reading devices available to more local area growers.
 Clarifying requirements for participating farmers as well as alleviating some of the training hours in order to encourage more farmer involvement is supported by NJFB.
-As one means of increasing participation, NJFB supported a change in regulation that allows for redemption the of WIC checks at farmers markets and direct farm marketers participating in the program.
+As one means of increasing participation, NJFB supported a change in regulation that allows for redemption the of WIC program benefits including the Senior Farmers Market Nutrition and the WIC Farmers Market Nutrition programs at farmers markets and direct farm marketers participating in the program.